Trigeminal Neuralgia: How I Survived the Worst Pain Ever

 Two different neurologists sent me to have an MRI.
 In both cases, an inserted IV provided contrast during the procedure.
 My fear prior to my first MRI was somewhat misfounded as the experience was not awful.
 A movie played for my first MRI and Pandora carried me through my second.

-The results read "normal" in both cases, meaning that I did not appear to have a tumor, shingles or Multiple Sclerosis, or any other problem.
+The results read "normal" in both cases, meaning that I did not appear to have a tumor, shingles or multiple sclerosis, or any other problem.
 Good news but also bad news since no cause was suggested.
-What I did know by that point and after my extensive research is that in most cases, classic symptom Trigeminal Neuralgia is caused by a blood vessel or vessels compressing the Trigeminal nerve.
+What I did know by that point and after my extensive research is that in most cases, classic symptom TN is caused by a blood vessel or vessels compressing the trigeminal nerve.
 Neither radiologist and neither neurologist saw a compression.

 Note: After my first MRI, I never received a call from my neurologist.
 Only after I contacted the office a couple of times was I told about my "normal" results.
 The office said that since my results were "normal" they felt no need to call me.
 Soon after that my neurologist "gave up on me" as my medication doses got higher.
 Someone on his staff told me he decided to shift my care over to a pain doctor.
 The lesson I learned from this is that I was essentially on my own, medically speaking, and that I had to learn all I could about this disease and take charge.
 I did see the pain doctor, just once.
 He told me he couldn't do anything for me and couldn't prescribe medicine but that I should "run to MVD surgery."
 More on that later.